booch/resume/resume.md

    * Developed source code revision control and deployment best practices to easily add features to production sites, with ability to back out changes quickly if necessary.

+**Cloud Engineer** at Express Scripts (2012.10 - 2013.09)

+   * Worked on a team building an internal cloud infrastructure.
+      * Automated deployment of Java applications to cloud servers.
+   * Developed web interface to view information about web applications deployed to the cloud.
+(Python)
+   * Helped existing projects modify their practices to deploy their applications to the cloud.
+   * Acted as liaison to coordinate with other groups to push the company toward the strategic goal of utilizing the cloud infrastructure.

 **Sr. Software Developer** at Asynchrony Solutions (2010.10 - 2012.10)